 There are three pillars to your aeronautics education at Lynn:

 Airport management—General aviation, air traffic control, real estate operations

 And, of course, you’ll also be flying.
 With a student-teacher ratio of 15:1, you’ll achieve your ratings more quickly than in larger programs, where it’s common to wait a whole year for your first flight.
 At Lynn, our goal is to have freshmen flying in only two weeks, flying solo by winter break.

-With only 75 aviation students admitted at a time, Burton D. Morgan School of Aeronautics offers scholars unrivaled personal attention and internship opportunities.
+With only 75 aviation students admitted at a time, Burton D. Morgan College of Aeronautics offers scholars unrivaled personal attention and internship opportunities.
 As a student in this flight school, you’ll have many opportunities to learn by doing, from hands-on learning—like flight simulators, logging real flight time and taking off-campus field trips—to a variety of aviation-related clubs, organizations and activities.
 Join a national aviation fraternity or a professional and industry-specific organization, and put your skills to use.